AntonovAtanas/Star-Wars-Browser-Game/README.md

   - ` ` `W` ` ` - Press `W` to move UP.
   - `A` `S` `D` - Press `A` to move LEFT, `S` to move DOWN and `D` to move RIGHT.
   - `Enter` - Press `Enter` to shoot.

+## Game Logic
+- The Millenium Falcon is moving based on pressed key which causes its movement on the viewport.
+- TIE Fighters are spawned and removed based on DOM manipulations.
+Their movement is with predefined pixels to the left which are increasing in time to make the game harder.
+Every hit TIE Fighter is removed and adds 1000 points to the total score.
+- The player loses 1 life when any TIE Fighter reaches the left screen.
+- The Death Star is spawned when the player reaches 50 000 points.
+It can shoot lasers which are increasing in time to make it harder.
+It is also moving up and down.
+Every hit on the Death Star adds 2000 points to the total score.
+- Randomly the game spawns orange and blue bonuses.
+The orange bonus makes the Millenium Falcon faster.
+The blue bonus adds up one life.
+- A method checks every frame if an element collides with another element based on its position on the viewport.